Chasin' You

 "Chasin' You" is a song co-written and recorded by American country music singer Morgan Wallen.
 It was released in July 2019 as the fourth single from his 2018 studio album, If I Know Me.
 Wallen wrote the song, along with Jamie Moore and Craig Wiseman.

 Commercial performance

 "Chasin' You" became Wallen's third consecutive number one hit on the Billboard Country Airplay chart dated May 23, 2020, reaching the top in its 42nd week.
 In December 2020, it was declared the number one song of the year, making it Wallen's second consecutive song to achieve such a distinction.
 It also reached a peak of number two on the Billboard Hot Country Songs chart and top 20 on the Billboard Hot 100.

-As of March 2020, the song has sold 57,000 copies in the United States, and it was certified six-times Platinum by the RIAA on November 21, 2023.
+As of March 2020, the song has sold 57,000 copies in the United States, and it was certified Diamond by the RIAA on December 16, 2025.